-On this page you will find answers to some of the more practical questions related to the Diocese of Bath and Wells as a result of the suspension of public worship and closure of our church buildings during the Coronavirus (Covid-19) pandemic.
+On this page you will find answers to some of the more practical questions related to the Diocese of Bath and Wells during the Coronavirus (Covid-19) pandemic.
 We will update these page as soon as the information becomes available.
+Useful documents and links can all be found at the bottom of this page.

 The Church of England is regularly updating its Coronavirus (Covid-19) Guidance page on its website, so do also check that regularly for updates.